superkaiba/generate-music/README.md

-# Generate music with LSTM neural network with attention
+# Generate music with a LSTM neural network with attention
 Final project for MAIS 202: Accelerated Introduction to Machine Learning bootcamp, hosted by the McGill Artificial Intelligence Society.

 Goal: Generate tonal piano music using a LSTM neural network with attention